Rxtimi/alx-pre_course/README.md

-New changes directories and files have been added
+New directories and files have been added